 When that happens, it is not always “bad luck,” and it is not always “you waited too long.”

-In our newly published peer-reviewed study, we describe a specific histologic pattern that can live quietly under the surface and help explain why some AGA and pattern baldness patients stop responding as expected, progress faster, or respond unpredictably to both medical therapy and hair restoration surgery.
+The study titled “Perifollicular Inflammation and Fibrosis in Androgenetic Alopecia: Implications for Diagnosis and Treatment – A Comparative Histopathologic and Clinical Study with Normal-Appearing Scalp” was published in the peer-reviewed Clinical Cosmetic and Investigational Dermatology journal.
+There, we describe a specific histologic pattern that can live quietly under the surface and help explain why some AGA and pattern baldness patients stop responding as expected, progress faster, or respond unpredictably to both medical therapy and hair restoration surgery.

 It is called PIILIF, short for Perifollicular Infundibulo-Isthmic Lymphocytic Infiltrates and Fibrosis.